-Join David Gassner for an in-depth discussion in this video Creating packages as function libraries, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Creating packages as function libraries, part of Learning Go.

 - You can group functions together into their own separate packages declared in separate source code files.
 You can then use them as libraries of functions that are reusable among multiple applications.
 For this demonstration I'll work in a complete Go workspace that I set up earlier in the course.
 In the Exercise Files I have a file called libraries.go.
 It picks up where my last exercise left off.
 I've declared a couple of custom functions named FullName and FullNameNakedReturn.